• Skip to main content

 • mushrooms - I suggest button, cremini, portobello or oyster but feel free to pick your favorite.

-• baby bok choy - I use baby bok choy, which is usually about 3-6 inches long.
+• baby bok choy - Baby bok choy is usually about 3-6 inches long.
 It is sweeter than regular bok choy, which is slightly bitter.
-To cut the baby bok choy for this stir fry, you simply slice it in half and it's the perfect size.
-Or you can use regular bok choy, chopped into smaller pieces.

 *Check recipe card for ingredient amounts.